Anshul619/HLD-System-Designs/src/DesignComponents/Kafka/ReadMe.md

 [Kafka HTTP APIs](https://www.confluent.io/blog/http-and-rest-api-use-cases-and-architecture-with-apache-kafka/) can be integrated in the client apis, to push the message to the specific topic ( & partition key ).

 ## [Producer API](https://kafka.apache.org/10/javadoc/org/apache/kafka/clients/producer/KafkaProducer.html)

-- Push the message to a topic (1 or more) in the Kafka
+- Push the message to a topic (1 or more) in the Kafka.

 ```java